awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 static-challenge "Enter MFA code " 1
 ```

-For more information, see [Export client configuration](cvpn-working-endpoints.md#cvpn-working-endpoint-export)\.
+For more information, see [Export and configure the client configuration file](cvpn-working-endpoints.md#cvpn-working-endpoint-export)\.
 Test the MFA configuration for your Active Directory without using the Client VPN endpoint to verify that MFA is working as expected\.

 ## Clients cannot connect \(mutual authentication\)<a name="client-cannot-connect-mutual"></a>